berrydamien/pingon/README.md

 # pingon

-Ping a machine durant the reboot
+This script is use for ping a machine (server) diring the reboot and he shows you when the machine is online.

+## Installation

+Copy in your bin path and use !

+## Exemple